Gabzthon/Code-Crusaders/ReadMe.md

-Hello this is Code Crusaders.
+Hello we are code crusiders.